 I. IX(B) Squadron personnel with Lancaster W4964, WS-J

-RAF Bardney memorial on the village green
+Z. RAF Bardney memorial on the village green

 3. Bardney village sign

 4. Bardney Heritage Centre

 Bardney

 RAF Bardney's major wartime role was being the main base for IX(B) Squadron

-LOCATION / GRID REF:

-Sheet 121 SK135708; close to the B1202 Bardney to Wragby road DATES OF OPERATION:
+Sheet 121 SK135708; close to the B1202 Bardney to Wragby road

-1943 to 1945 - bomber base 1945 to 1959 - storage & maintenance 1959 to 1963 - Thor missile base SQUADRONS:
+1943 to 1945 - bomber base 1945 to 1959 - storage & maintenance 1959 to 1963 - Thor missile base

-IX(B) Sqn; 227 Sqn; 189 Sqn; 106(SM) Sqn RAF Bardney and the personnel of IX(B) Sqn are commemorated in an impressive memorial on the village green at the West Lindsey village of Bardney; map ref: Sheet 121 SK119693.
+IX(B) Sqn; 227 Sqn; 189 Sqn; 106(SM) Sqn

+RAF Bardney and the personnel of IX(B) Sqn are commemorated in an impressive memorial on the village green at the West Lindsey village of Bardney; map ref: Sheet 121 SK119693.
 The memorial features a Lancaster propeller and spinner, plus a stone from Kåfjord, Norway to mark the work of the Norwegian Resistance in the squadron's attack on the Tirpitz battleship.

-The village is also home to the Bardney Heritage Centre, which features displays about the aviation history of the local base www.bardneyheritage.com RAF Bardney's major wartime role was being the main base for IX(B) Sqn, which along with 617 Sqn was one of the RAF's main precision bombing squadrons.
+RAF Bardney's major wartime role was being the main base for IX(B) Sqn, which along with 617 Sqn was one of the RAF's main precision bombing squadrons.
 By a quirk of subsequent boundary changes the airfield is located in the East Lindsey District Council area.

 The base opened in April 1943 when IX(B) Sqn moved from RAF Waddington to Bardney.
 Early IX(B) Sqn operations out of Bardney coincided with the 'Battle of the Ruhr'.
 IX(B) Sqn soon became established as a two Flt Main Force Squadron and during the 'Battle for Berlin' established a reputation for high accuracy bombing.

-After WWII there was a period of use for storage and eventually Bardney returned to operations in a Cold War role as a Thor Missile Base with 106(SM) Sqn being based there between 1959 and 1963.
+After WWII there was a period of use for storage and eventually Bardney returned to operations in a Cold War role as a Thor Missile Base, with 106(SM) Sqn being based there between 1959 and 1963.
 The site was eventually used for gliding and by an aerial crop spraying company.

+How Binbrook's former hangars look today

+Lightning undergoing servicing

+A Lightning T5 takes off from RAF Binbrook

+4. Wg Cdr R P Beamont

+5. Lightning landing at RAF Binbrook

+6. Inside a Lightning Servicing Hangar

+7. Canberras of IX(B) Squadron

+8. Early Canberra bomber

 Binbrook

 Following runway construction, the airfield re-opened in May 1943 and 460 Sqn, RAAF brought its Lancasters to Binbrook

-LOCATION / GRID REF:

-Sheet 113 SK195960; close to the Binbrook to Rothwell road DATES OF OPERATION:
+Sheet 113 SK195960; close to the Binbrook to Rothwell road

-1940 to 1951 - bomber base, 1951 to 1959 - jet bomber base 1960 to 1989 - jet fighter base OUADRONS:
+1940 to 1951 - bomber base, 1951 to 1959 - jet bomber base 1960 to 1989 - jet fighter base

+OUADRONS: